eviltester/counterstringjs/readme.md

 ## Versions

+- 20251231 - 0.3 - bug fix amended context menu to use id because it would lose the async returned value
 - 20251221 - 0.2 - updated to manifest 3 and new API usage, with extra error handling
 - 0.1 using manifest 2